Moduli spaces of rational curves on Fano threefolds: Introduction

 {\bf Acknowledgements:} The authors thank Kento Fujita for information on Mori cones of curves on Fano threefolds.
 The authors also would like to thank Masayuki Kawakita for answering our questions regarding terminal divisorial contractions.
-The authors thank Kento Fujita and Masayuki Kawakita for their interests on this work.
+The authors thank Kento Fujita, Masayuki Kawakita, and Tony V\'arilly-Alvarado for their interest in this work.
+The authors also would like to thank Eric Jovinelly for pointing out a mistake in an earlier version of this paper.

 This project was started at the SQuaRE workshop ``Geometric Manin's Conjecture in characteristic $p$'' at the American Institute of Mathematics.
 The authors would like to thank AIM for the generous support.

 Brian Lehmann was supported by NSF grant 1600875.
-Sho Tanimoto was partially supported by Inamori Foundation, by JSPS KAKENHI Early-Career Scientists Grant numbers 19K14512, and by MEXT Japan, Leading Initiative for Excellent Young Researchers (LEADER).
+Eric Riedl was supported by NSF grant 1945144.
+Sho Tanimoto was partially supported by Inamori Foundation, by JSPS KAKENHI Early-Career Scientists Grant number 19K14512, by JSPS Bilateral Joint Research Projects Grant number JPJSBP120219935, by MEXT Japan, Leading Initiative for Excellent Young Researchers (LEADER), and by JST FOREST program Grant number JPMJFR212Z.